Acquiring Bank & Issuing Bank - Chargebacks Explained

 It’s impossible to have a substantive discussion about chargebacks and other dispute and fraud-related topics in the payments industry without referencing the two kinds of banks involved in credit card transaction processing: acquiring banks and issuing banks.
 Both types have important roles to play at various stages in the chargeback process but how do you differentiate between the two?

-To better understand the reasoning behind the decisions these banks make, and to communicate with them more effectively, it’s important to have a clear understanding of what these terms mean and how the roles of issuers and acquirers differ.
+To better understand the reasoning behind the decisions these banks make your chargebacks, and to communicate with them more effectively, it’s important to have a clear understanding of what these terms mean and how the roles of issuers and acquirers differ.

 What is an acquiring bank?